-Watch my video recipe for step-by-step instructions!
+Watch my YouTube video tutorial for step-by-step instructions for making nalesniki at home!
 Want to receive new recipe emails in your inbox?
-Make sure to subscribe to my website and my YouTube channel and turn on notifications!
+Make sure to subscribe to my website email list and my YouTube channel and turn on notifications!

 What are Nalesniki?

 Nalesniki are THE sweet cheese crepes that everyone loves in Ukraine and Russia!
 They’re easy to make and can be found in most cafes and restaurants.
 Nalesniki are made by filling a simple crepe with sweetened farmer’s cheese or quark.
 The crepe is either rolled, rolled into an egg roll shape, or folded into pockets.

 Some versions are made with raisins or cranberries added to the filling.
 I like to serve mine with fresh berries, sour cream or whipped cream on top.
 Any way you prefer them, these cheese crepes are sure to be delicious!

 Get my new and updated recipe for traditional Ukrainian nalesniki in my new cookbook, Beyond Borscht!